 Listed in chronological order since we started the lab in the summer of 2011, below are the sources of support for our work.
 We wouldn’t be here without them and the vision they share with Mary Lasker.
-You’ll note the diversity in the sources of financial support and the biological problems we are trying to solve.
-This diversity is by design because our lab believes in ecological edge effects: positive changes in imagination and intellectual ingenuity in communities that occur at the boundary of two or more habitats.
+The diversity in the sources of financial support and the biological problems we are trying to solve is by design: our lab believes in ecological edge effects: positive changes in imagination and intellectual ingenuity in communities that occur at the boundary of two or more habitats.
 As the edge effects increase, the boundary habitat allows for greater diversity of thought.
-Join us!